-Like leftover potatoes (see my Caesar Twice Baked Potatoes), rice is another one of those things I always make too much of.
-And that’s exactly how this recipe was born.
-However, I wanted a rice pudding that was a little more "festive” so in honor of the holidays, I have made this rice pudding into a Cranberry Gingerbread Stovetop Rice Pudding!
+Like leftover potatoes (see my Caesar Twice Baked Potatoes and spaghetti noodle leftovers, rice is another one of those things I always make too much of.
+However, I wanted a leftover rice pudding that was a little more "festive."
+So in honor of the holidays, I have made this rice pudding into a Cranberry Gingerbread Rice Pudding, using leftover cooked rice.

+This festive and easy Cranberry Gingerbread Stovetop Rice Pudding is a simple dessert that can be made in under 15 minutes, with leftover cooked rice and no egg!
 I'm pretty particular about my rice pudding.
 Some recipes don't use condensed milk, but that's my preferred sweetener.
 And to me, rice pudding isn't rice pudding without cinnamon, yet strangely enough, some recipes don't call for it at all.
 Nor do I put egg in my rice pudding; it's just not necessary.
 The other ingredients thicken it up nicely - no egg required!
-And since most rice pudding recipes use raisins, in the name of Christmas and all things Chrismasy, I replaced them with dried cranberries.
-Plus half of the people in my family don’t like raisins.
-I think that’s reason enough.

 And even though I didn't grow up with it, it's still pure comfort food!
 I guess the sweet, milky cinnamony flavors somehow remind me of french toast (in rice form, of course) on a cozy weekend morning.
 And the cranberry and gingerbread flavors completely elevate this pudding to an entirely new level, while giving it that comforting holiday flair!

-So, if you are looking for festive and quick rice pudding recipes, this is it!
+So, if you are looking for festive and easy rice pudding recipes with leftover cooked rice, this is it!

-If you are looking for even more leftover reicpes, check out my Leftovers Reinvented Board on Pinterest!
+If you are looking for even more leftover recipes, check out my Leftovers Reinvented Board on Pinterest

 - whipped cream optional